mathLab/EZyRB/README.md

      separate branches in order to ensure that a pull request only includes the commits related to that bug or feature.

-  3. To ensure properly formatted code, please make sure to use a tab of 4 spaces to indent the code.
+  3. To ensure properly formatted code, please make sure to use 4 spaces to indent the code.
 The easy way is to run on your bash the provided
      script: ./code_formatter.sh.
 You should also run [pylint][] over your code.
      It's not strictly necessary that your code be completely "lint-free",